krussan/jukebox/README.md

   * [A] _logs_ - Defines the type of logging messages to log.
 One of the following: MAIN,SUBS,FIND,COMM,UPGRADE,IMDB,WEBSERVER,DB

 ## Work to do
-Ther is still a lot of work to do to get this up and running.
+There is still a lot of work to do to get this up and running.
 Browse the github repository for all issues currently under consideration or review.